 Certified athletic trainers have fulfilled the requirements for certification established by the National Athletic Trainers' Association Board of Certification, Inc. (NATABOC).
 The certification examination administered by NATABOC consists of a written portion with multiple choice questions; a practical section that evaluates the skill components of the domains within athletic training; and a written simulation test, consisting of athletic training related situations designed to approximate real-life decision making.
 This last portion of the test evaluates athletic trainers' ability to resolve cases similar to those they might encounter in actual practice.
 Once certified, he or she must meet ongoing continuing education requirements in order to remain certified.
 In the state of Virginia, ATCs are required to be licensed by the Virginia Board of Medicine.Athletic Training Services The Athletic Training Room is a co-educational facility at Lake Braddock where injured athletes can be evaluated and/or treated for their condition.
 Should we suspect an injury that requires imaging or further evaluation by a specialist, we will communicate with parents about setting up a visit with our team physician if they don't already have a relationship with an orthopedic.

 Athletic Training Room Hours

-Each year, the Athletic Training Program puts together a night where student-athletes can come and get their pre-participation exam completed for the upcoming academic school year.
-This serves as our primary fundraising event and helps us provide medical supplies, maintain our athletic training room amenitities, and ultimately promote the health of your student-athletes!
-Please follow our Twitter account @LB_AthTrainRm for updates!
+Each year, the Athletic Training Program puts together a night where student-athletes can come and get their physical exam completed for the upcoming academic school year.
+This serves as our primary fundraising event and helps us provide medical supplies, maintain our athletic training room amenities, and ultimately promote the health of your student-athletes!
+Please follow our Twitter account @LB_AthTrainRm and subscribe to the Athletics News You Choose for updates!